2015 Global Street Fight™ Study

-G&S and Harris Poll, a leading global provider of information and insights to aid business decisions, teamed up to explore public perceptions of corporate leadership in today's environment, focusing on the areas of boldness, innovation and trust.
-The Global Street Fight™ Study 2014 was co-developed by Steve Halsey, G&S principal and managing director, business consulting, and Robert Fronk, senior vice president of reputation management and public affairs, Nielsen.
+G&S and Harris Poll, now a unit of Nielsen, a leading global provider of information and insights to aid business decisions, teamed up to explore public perceptions of corporate leadership in today's environment, focusing on the areas of boldness, innovation and trust.
+The Global Street Fight™ Study 2015 was co-developed by Steve Halsey, G&S SVP and managing director, business consulting, in partnership with Harris Poll.

 Key findings include: